drocheam/optrace/docs/source/usage/gui_automation.rst

 The function :meth:`TraceGUI.pick_ray <optrace.gui.trace_gui.TraceGUI.pick_ray>` highlights a full ray.
-A :python:`index` parameter is required as integer to select a given ray.
+An integer :python:`index` is required as to select a given ray.
-Only currently displayed rays can be picked, which are defined by :attr:`TraceGUI.ray_selection <optrace.gui.trace_gui.TraceGUI.ray_selection>`, see :ref:`usage_gui_selecting_rays`.
+Only currently displayed rays are pickable, which are defined by :attr:`TraceGUI.ray_selection <optrace.gui.trace_gui.TraceGUI.ray_selection>`, see :ref:`usage_gui_selecting_rays`.
 So an :python:`index=50` means that the 50th :python:`True` value of :attr:`TraceGUI.ray_selection <optrace.gui.trace_gui.TraceGUI.ray_selection>` is picked.

 Function :meth:`TraceGUI.pick_ray_section <optrace.gui.trace_gui.TraceGUI.pick_ray_section>` highlights a ray at a given intersection.
 The ray is highlighted, a crosshair is shown at the intersection position and a ray information text is shown inside the scene.
 Compared to the previous function, an additional integer :python:`section` parameter is needed.
 An optional parameter :python:`detailed` defines if more detailed information should be shown.
-This would be equivalent to picking a section manually in the scene with the Shift key hold.
+This would be equivalent to picking a section manually in the scene with the Shift key held.

-To deactivate the ray highlight, information text and cross hair, :meth:`TraceGUI.pick_ray <optrace.gui.trace_gui.TraceGUI.reset_picking>` should be called.
+To deactivate the ray highlighting, information text and cross hair, :meth:`TraceGUI.reset_picking <optrace.gui.trace_gui.TraceGUI.reset_picking>` needs to be called.

 Here is an example: